-To get an indication of the global perspective for chemical recycling, we combined data from the following sources:

-- Global embedded carbon demand for chemicals & derived materials from Nova Institute.
+To get an indication of the global perspective for c recycling, we combined data from the following so s widely c waste ces and astic ferential seen as • Global embedded carbon demand for chemicals & derived materials from Nova Institute .
 Based on recycling, this adds up to 632 million tonnes for chemicals & derived materials.
-For plastics only this amounts to 350 million tonnes (55%); - Global waste recycling supply data 2020 from McKinsey (Figure 1), from Nexant and Technip Energies for 2020, 2040 and 2060 (see Figure 4) with 420 million tonnes plastic waste in 20408 and supported by OECD Global Plastic waste outlook 2060 with two scenarios: business as usual (BAU) and Global Ambition (GA)9; - In the BAU-scenario we have used the Nexant -Technip supply data with an optimistic chemical recycling outlook (CR>MR); - In the GA scenario, we have used a more realistic chemical recycling outlook (MR>CR);
+For plastics only this amounts to 350 million tonnes (55%); te. • Global waste recycling supply data 2020 from nents McKinsey (Figure 1), from Nexant and Technip aste Energies for 2020, 2040 and 2060 (see Figure 4) with 420 million tonnes plastic waste in 2040 and ergy supported by OECD Global Plastic waste outlook 2060 with two scenarios: business as usual (BAU) and Global Ambition (GA) ; • In the BAU-scenario we have used the Nexant -Technip supply data with an optimistic chemical recycling outlook (CR>MR); chemical ources: • In the GA scenario, we have used a more realistic chemical recycling outlook (MR>CR);